Nosto/wiki-docs/apis/frontend/implementation-guide-session-api/advanced-usage/spa-out-out-of-session-tracking.md

 This section lists the impact of enabled `doNoTrack` mode on various Nosto features.

 ### Recommendations and Onsite Content Personalization
-Normally served but taking only the current request information into account (Shopper history or profile won't be available)
+Normally served but taking only the current request information into account (Customer history or profile won't be available)

 ### Segments
-Taking only the current request information into account (Shopper history or profile won't be available)
+Taking only the current request information into account (Customer history or profile won't be available)

 ### Popups
 Fully disabled